kbroman/ProgrammingNotes/linux_setup.md

     For read-only access to a google calendar, use ICS.
 Go to the calendar's settings; the iCal URL is the ICS URL.

+    For access to Apple Calendar, go to [icloud](https://icloud.com) and get the url for a particular calendar, then in thunderbird, under calendars, right-click and select "New calendar" and then "On network"; then give it a name and paste in the location.

 55. [Tunnelbear VPN](https://www.tunnelbear.com/blog/linux_support/)

     - `sudo apt install network-manager-openvpn-gnome`